 - cinnamon optional garnish

-Stirring regularly, heat mixture until caramels melt then lower heat.
+- Stirring regularly, heat mixture until caramels melt then lower heat (about two minutes).

-Once cider reaches a uniform consistency, turn off heat then stir in bourbon.
+- Once cider reaches a uniform consistency (about two minutes), turn off heat then stir in bourbon.

-Divide evenly between two mugs and garnish with whipped cream and cinnamon, if desired.
-Enjoy carefully!
+- Divide cider evenly between two mugs and garnish with whipped cream and cinnamon, if desired.
+Enjoy carefully and responsibly!